-Although the investigation was largely able to identify the systems and time frame involved or potentially involved, it was not able to identify the specific individuals potentially involved.
-Consequently, First State Bank is providing substitute notice today by issuing a press release, posting a statement on the First State Bank website and emailing its customers.
-Copies of the press release, website statement and the email are attached.
-First State Bank is also offering one year of complimentary credit monitoring to individuals who are potentially affected by this incident.
-First State Bank has also provided a phone number for individuals to call if they have any questions regarding this incident.
+Transformco was not able to identify the specific individuals whose personal information was potentially accessed by the unauthorized party.
+Consequently, Transformco is providing substitute notice today by issuing a press release, posting a statement on the Transformco corporate website, and emailing its employees.1 Copies of the press release, website statement and email notice are attached.
+Transformco has encouraged individuals to remain vigilant by reviewing their credit report, financial account statements and statements by healthcare providers.
+Transformco is also offering credit monitoring and identity theft protection services through Kroll and has established a dedicated, toll-free call center for individuals to call and obtain more information regarding the incident.

-To help prevent a similar incident from occurring in the future, First State Bank has implemented additional data security measures, such as installing new endpoint security monitoring software and providing employees with enhanced cybersecurity awareness training.
+To help prevent a similar incident from occurring in the future, Transformco is implementing additional security measures to enhance the security of its network and continuing to provide training to its employees concerning phishing threats.

-&lt;sup>1 This report does not waive First State Bank's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.
+1 This notice is not, and does not constitute, a waiver of Transformco's objection that Maine lacks personal jurisdiction over it regarding any claims related to this data security incident.